tytwitchell/van-morph/README.md

 1) Steps Taken to Create This Application
 2) Development Progress and Future Feature Sets
+3) Latest Features
-3) Technologies Used
+4) Technologies Used
-4) Stumbling and Learning Points
+5) Stumbling and Learning Points

 # Steps Taken to Create this Application